ibm-cloud-docs/data-virtualization/endpoints.md

 # Endpoints
 {: #endpts}

-## Standard and Enterprise plans
+## Enterprise plan
 {: #ep_plans}

-The Standard and Enterprise plans offer the choice of Public, Private, or both Public and Private endpoints.
+The Enterprise plan offers the choice of Public, Private, or both Public and Private endpoints.

 - Public network service endpoint is accessible from anywhere on the internet.
 - Private network service endpoint access traverses only the {{site.data.keyword.cloud_notm}} backbone network, not the public internet.